-The technical reference manuals describe the manipulator software in general and contain relevant reference information.
+The technical reference manuals describe reference information for robotics products.

-- RAPID Overview: An overview of the RAPID programming language. - RAPID Instructions, Functions and Data types: Description and syntax for all RAPID instructions, functions, and data types. - RAPID Kernel: A formal description of the RAPID programming language. - System parameters: Description of system parameters and configuration workflows.
+- Technical reference manual Lubrication in gearboxes: Description of types and volumes of lubrication for the manipulator gearboxes. - Technical reference manual RAPID overview: An overview of the RAPID programming language. - Technical reference manual RAPID Instructions, Functions and Data types: Description and syntax for all RAPID instructions, functions, and data types. - Technical reference manual RAPID kernel: A formal description of the RAPID programming language. - Technical reference manual System parameters: Description of system parameters and configuration workflows.